SIX DROP-OFF RECYCLING LOCATIONS

 Paper and cardboard

-Accepted: Newspapers, catalogs, phone books, paperback books, file folders, office paper, envelopes, junk mail, glossy paper, magazines, wrapping paper (most of it -- see below), flattened cardboard boxes, and paperboard boxes, such as cereal, tissue, frozen food boxes.
+Accepted: Newspapers and all inserts and sales papers (remove any plastic bags that they are delivered in and discard), catalogs, phone books, paperback books, file folders, office paper, glossy paper, envelopes, junk mail, magazines, self-stick labels, wrapping paper (most of it -- see below), paper bags (without food waste) flattened large cardboard boxes, and paperboard boxes, such as cereal, cake-mix boxes, cases from pop, tissue, frozen food boxes (remove any plastic bags found inside and discard).
 Hard cover book pages can be recycled, but the hard cover must be thrown in the trash.

-Not accepted: Self-stick labels, shredded paper, used paper plates, tissue paper, gum/candy wrappers, paper cups, paper towels, greasy pizza boxes, shiny “foil” type wrapping paper, wet or soiled cardboard.
+Not accepted: Shredded paper, used paper plates, tissue paper, gum/candy wrappers, paper cups, paper towels, greasy pizza boxes, shiny “foil” type wrapping paper, wet or soiled cardboard, self-stick labels, waxed paper.

 Glass bottles and jars